 Research group links

-My research addresses security in authoritarian but globalised political environments, especially with regard post-Soviet Central Asia and its connections to the West.
+My research addresses security in authoritarian but globalised political environments, especially with regard post-Soviet Central Asia's connections to the West.
 My focus is on how new transnational spaces are created and how these spatialising processes are reshaping global politics.
-I consider how formal public and private institutions, including sovereign states, become subject to capture by cross-border elite networks and contestation over international order.
+I consider how formal public and private institutions, including sovereign states, become subject to capture by cross-border elite networks.
+It is by these processes - not simply clashes between states - that there is contestation over international order.
 Such order has never been predominantly rules-based, as liberals claim, nor dominated by security-seeking states, as realists contend.
 The everyday life of international security is also shaped by kleptocratic networks of elites and their professional enablers.

 The guiding question behind this work for over two decades has been: How is international security shaped by the political, economic, and cultural forces of globalization in the late-modern era?
 Around this guiding question there are three major sub-themes of my work including: 1) armed conflict, peacebuilding, and security; 2) corruption, kleptocracy, and international relations; 3) the politics of religion and the place of theology in theories of security.

-Second, in a ground-breaking book on Central Asia with Alexander Cooley(2017), a major FCDO-funded anti-corruption evidence project (2019-2021) and British Academic senior fellowship (2021-2022), my work has generated a vast quantity of new data derived from financial and legal documents and a novel conceptualisation of “transnational kleptocracy”.
+Second, in a ground-breaking book on Central Asia with Alexander Cooley(2017), two FCDO-funded anti-corruption evidence projects (2019-) and a British Academic / Leverhulme Trust senior fellowship (2021-2022), my work has generated a vast quantity of new data derived from financial and legal documents and a novel conceptualisation of “transnational kleptocracy”.
 This idea captures how state capture and clientelism are never purely national phenomenon and typically involve offshore shell companies and Western legal and financial enablers.
-In special issues of Third World Quarterly (2019) and the Journal of International Relations and Development (2023) we have shown how these transnational processes shape all world regions and great powers like Russia and China.
 Our anti-corruption evidence project and the co-authored paper for Chatham House, The UK’s Kleptocracy Problem (2021), helped change the political debate in the UK and received a University of Exeter research award (2022) in the Fair, Just and Inclusive Society category.

 Third, my research considers the relationshop between religion and security.
-I have studied this with respect to both political Islam and secular authoritarianism, particularly in the post-Soviet space and especially in 2014 Chatham House paper, The Myth of Post-Soviet Muslim Radicalization.
+I have studied this with respect to Islam , Christianity and secularism particularly in the post-Soviet space.
+In 2014, David Montgomery and I wrote the Chatham House paper, The Myth of Post-Soviet Muslim Radicalization which critiqued Western counter-terrorism discourse and practice towards the Central Asian republics.
 Most recently, I have begun to spend more time on Christendom and Christian nationalism and begun to decentre and reconceptualise Christian political theologies of international relations.
-Having received small amounts of funding from the British Council (2014-15) and the Mennonite Trust (2021-2027), I have recently completed the draft manuscript of a fourth book, Security after Christendom, to be published by Wipf & Stock in 2023.
+Having received small amounts of funding from the British Council (2014-15) and the Mennonite Trust (2021-2027), I have recently completed the draft manuscript of a fourth book, Security after Christendom, published by Wipf & Stock in 2024.

 I supervise postgraduate research on various aspects of the the politics of armed conflict and related areas of international politial economy, peace and conflict studies, security studies and state formation.
 I am particularly interested in supervising research on the politics and international relations of the post-Soviet Central Asian republics.